Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural

 Using the trained DNN and MRFT, the UAV can takeoff and immediately identify UAV dynamic parameters.
 MRFT parameter \(\beta\) corresponds to the distinguishing phase and was found in Section \ref{sec:dist_phase}.
 MRFT parameter \(h\) needs to be designed such that it provides adequate amplitude response and robustness against sensor noise and model biases.
+When MRFT is running, we can consider the following simplified system structure:

+where \(|f_d|\leq L>0\) is unknown bounded constant bias inherent in the system.
+Periodic oscillations would be achieved whenever \(u_0-h\leq f_d \leq u_0+h\) where biased MRFT output is given by \(u_M=u_0 \pm h\).
+In this section we suggest algorithms to ensure: (1) condition \(u_0-h\leq f_d \leq u_0+h\) is met while (2) avoiding excessive \(h\) values that would result in impractical amplitudes of the oscillations like roll angles beyond \(\frac{\pi}{2}\).
+The procedure for the design of these algorithms can cover any size and configuration of multirotor UAVs.
 Bias caused by the gravity makes identification of altitude dynamics particularly challenging.
-The elimination of the gravity bias without prior knowledge of a UAV's total generated thrust and mass requires a generalized controller that can handle the take-off state.
+The elimination of the gravity bias without prior knowledge of a UAV's total generated thrust and mass requires an algorithm that can handle the take-off state.
 For that we use a cascaded switched PID controller as shown in Fig. \ref{fig:identification_scheme} by adding switching position \(1^*\) to altitude.
 In the first stage (\(S\) is at \(1^*\)), a PI controller is used for take-off: